Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

               </KEYWORD>

 :kword:`IVO`
-  The RASSCF program will diagonalize the core Hamiltonian in the space of virtual orbitals, before printing them in the output.
-The resulting orbitals are only suitable to select which one should enter the active space in a subsequent RASSCF calculation.
-The RASSCF wave function and orbitals are not suitable for CASPT2, MRCI or any other correlated methods, because the energies of the virtual orbitals are undefined.
+  The :program:`RASSCF` program will diagonalize the core Hamiltonian in the space of virtual orbitals, before printing them in the output.
+The resulting orbitals are only suitable to select which ones should enter the active space in a subsequent :program:`RASSCF` calculation.
+The :program:`RASSCF` wave function and orbitals are not suitable for CASPT2, MRCI or any other correlated methods, because the energies of the virtual orbitals are undefined.
-  This keyword is equivalent to the IVO keyword of the SCF program.
+  This keyword is equivalent to the :kword:`IVO` keyword of the :program:`SCF` program.

   .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="IVO" APPEAR="Improved Virtual Orbitals" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: IVO <basic>
               <HELP>
               The RASSCF program will diagonalize the core Hamiltonian in the space of virtual orbitals, before printing them in the output.
-The resulting orbitals are only suitable to select which one should enter the active space in a subsequent RASSCF calculation.
+The resulting orbitals are only suitable to select which ones should enter the active space in a subsequent RASSCF calculation.
 The RASSCF wave function and orbitals are not suitable for CASPT2, MRCI or any other correlated methods, because the energies of the virtual orbitals are undefined.